This article explores how to distinguish between healthy or toxic relationship character traits.

 “When you can look a thing dead in the eye, acknowledge that it exists, call it exactly what it is, and decide what role it will take in your life, then, you have taken the first step toward your freedom.”

-The other half of the solution lies in what Brené so aptly termed, the rumble with our stories, as discussed in this article.
+The other half of the solution lies in what Brené Brown so aptly termed, the rumble with our stories, as discussed in this article.

 A Final Word on No